Ta Da!

 Pivot Activation metric redesign

-Original metric: "tasks captured in W1."
-Changed to "completes first AI-decomposed task within 48 hours."
+Original: "tasks captured in W1."
+Changed to: "completes first AI-decomposed task within 48 hours."
 The first measures activity.
-The second measures whether the product works.
+The second measures whether the product actually works.

 Signal Threshold Action